codespin-ai/codespin/README.md

 codespin generate main.py.prompt.md --template regenerate.md --include main.py --write
 ```

-#### Parameters for codespin generate
+#### Additional parameters for codespin generate

-Options available with the `codespin generate` command include:
+Options available with the `codespin generate` command are:

 - `--write`: Save generated code to a source file.
 Defaults to 'false'.
 - `--write-prompt`: Save the generated prompt to the specified path without making an API call.